neondatabase/postgresql_anonymizer/docs/concepts.md

    '40XX XXXX XXXX XX96'

 * **Custom rules** are designed to alter data following specific needs.
-For instance, randomizing simultanously a zipcode and a city name while keeping them coherent.
+For instance, randomizing simultaneously a zipcode and a city name while keeping them coherent.

 Please note that **Encryption** and **Hashing** are not considered as